 How Our Chapters #BakeaDifference

-Every week, thousands of student participants across the US, Canada, Australia, and England gather on a to continue the centuries-old tradition of baking challah together and practicing
+Every week, thousands of student participants across the US, Canada, Australia, and England gather to continue the centuries-old tradition of baking challah together and practicing

 social justice (tikkun olam) in an inclusive environment.

 At these college chapters, student volunteers come together to bake challah bread.
 While the dough rises, they discuss local and global hunger issues and advocacy tactics.
 They sell the challah to fellow students, university staff and community members.
 50% of profits are donated to MAZON: A Jewish Response to Hunger and 50% to a local nonprofit fighting hunger in their community.
 Local partners include the Blue Ridge Area Food Bank in Virginia, Yolo Food Bank in California, and City Harvest in New York.

 If you are an alumni and want to connect with a chapter, visit our Alumni page.